Non-stop flights to Manila (MNL)

 From Melbourne, you can fly non-stop with Cebu Pacific or Philippine Airlines.

-From Perth, you can fly non-stop to Manila with Philippine Airlines.
+From Perth, you can fly non-stop with Jetstar or Philippine Airlines.

 From Sydney, direct flights are offered by Cebu Pacific, Philippine Airlines and Qantas (Oneworld).